Posted by Victoria Emens, Solicitor

 Of course the New Year is also a time for resolutions and new beginnings and for some it’s that which leads them to the decision that this is going to be the year when things change, hopefully for the better.

-I’ve been a specialist family lawyer for over 25 years and it’s certainly true that the start of each year is a time when many people take advice about relationship issues.
+It’s certainly true that the start of each year is a time when many people take advice about relationship issues.
 Some will then progress matters, some won’t.
 What is important however is that they get a clearer idea of their options and make informed decisions about what’s best for them and their family.

 As a family lawyer I know it’s very hard for clients to make objective long term decisions with their head when they’re in an emotionally difficult place.
 It’s up to us as divorce solicitors to provide the right level of support for each client, alongside giving them legal advice, so that they’re best placed to make the important, long-term decisions.